-- Trojan (VGGFace): The Trojan [48] attack improves upon BadNet by using an optimized trigger to increase attack success.
-Like the original paper [48], we implement this attack on a face recognition model trained on VGGFace.
-The default attack configuration uses 10% injection rate and a 59 × 59 pixel trigger. - Physical Backdoor (WengerFace): Wenger et al. [80] recently proposed a physical backdoor attack against facial recognition models, using everyday physical objects such as eyeglasses and headbands as the trigger.
+• Physical Backdoor (WengerFace): Wenger et al. [80] recently proposed a physical backdoor attack against facial recognition models, using everyday physical objects such as eyeglasses and headbands as the trigger.
 They collected a custom dataset of face images (hereby referred to as WengerFace) of users wearing these accessories.
-We use the same dataset to implement the attack.
+We use the same dataset1 to implement the attack.
 Following the original paper, we implement the attack with the default configuration of 10% injection rate and a pair of eyeglasses as the trigger (since it offers the highest success rate among the triggers tested).
-Note that this backdoor attack is able to bypass 4 state-of-the-art defenses [15, 24, 75, 79].
+Note that this backdoor attack is able to bypass 4 state-of-the-art defenses [79, 75, 15, 24].
 To the best of our knowledge, there is no known effective defense against this attack.

 In the rest of the paper, we often use attack-dataset (e.g., BadNet-CIFAR10) to succinctly identify each attack task.
-Given an attack configuration (i.e., attack-dataset, injection rate, trigger), we generate 1000 successful attack instances ( $x_a, y_a$ ) as the misclassification events to test our traceback system.
+Given an attack configuration (i.e., attack-dataset, injection rate, trigger), we generate 1000 successful attack instances (x_a, y_a) as the misclassification events to test our traceback system.
 Specifically, we randomly choose 10 target labels to implement 10 versions of the given poisoning attack.
 Then for each attack version, we randomly select 100 successful attack instances as the misclassification events, producing a total of $10 \times 100 = 1000$ events.

 Traceback Setup.
 Configuring the traceback system is simple as it does not assume prior knowledge of the attacks.
 The majority of computation comes from the data projection used by the clustering component, i.e., computing eq.
-(2) for each training sample.
+(4.1) for each training sample.
 For large models (like those trained on ImageNet), we speed up the computation of Eq.
-(2) by randomly selecting $\rho\%$ of the model weights in the final classification layer.
-We empirically find that reducing $\rho$ from 10 to 1 does not lead to visible changes to the traceback accuracy (see Table 12 in the Appendix), and thus set $\rho = 1$ .
+(4.1) by randomly selecting $\rho\%$ of the model weights in the final classification layer.
+We empirically find that reducing ρ from 10 to 1 does not lead to visible changes to the traceback accuracy (see Table A.1 in the Appendix), and thus set $\rho = 1$.